 Available Light Sources

-Available light sources include fluorescent, halogen, HID, incandescent and LED.
+Available light sources include fluorescent, halogen, HID, incandescent, and LED.

-High Intensity Discharge (HID)
+High-Intensity Discharge (HID)

 An electrical current passes through a microchip, which illuminates the tiny light sources, LEDs, and the result is visible light.
 The heat LEDs produce is absorbed into a heat sink.
 Because of their efficiency, LEDs make a good alternative to most conventional light sources.